Beds: 4Baths: 5: 1043

 Seldom do true working ranches of this scale come on the market in the Sheridan, WY area.
-This cattle and hunting ranch is just a short 15 minute drive east from downtown Sheridan, WY is all set up and ready to go as an owner-rated 600± cow ranch.
+This cattle and hunting ranch is just a short 15 minute drive east from downtown Sheridan, WY is all set up and ready to go with an owner-rated carrying capacity of about 600 animal units.

 Besides grazing, this ranch is well suited for wildlife.
 The diverse and rough terrain, with excellent an excellent array of native grasses and juniper cover, provides excellent habitat for trophy caliber mule deer, many antelope and even elk; plus, an array of upland game birds such as Huns, sharp-tailed grouse, sage grouse and turkeys, plus pheasants abound in the lower areas (there is a hunting lease for pheasant, grouse and partridges until March 1, 2019).
 Whether you want elk or deer hunting, or premium bird hunting and this ranch has it in a private and beautiful setting where you can enjoy the beautiful vistas of the Big Horn Mountains from just about everywhere on the ranch.

 The ranch has 3 residences and two other small cabins – all are in good shape and well cared for.
 The other improvements include numerous shops and livestock sheds.
 The main equipment shop is only a few years old and has a concrete floor; and it is heated and insulated.
 Theres also a larger pole barn used for equipment storage that is also quite new and is large enough to easily store all the main farm equipment.
 The ranch has a 20,000 lb. certified scale for weighing livestock as well as hydraulic chutes for handling cattle and steel crowd alleys and chutes.